apache/cordova-docs/www/docs/en/3.4.0/guide/platforms/ios/tools.md

 Xcode command-line tools such as `xcode-select` and `xcodebuild`.

-For information on the low-level command-line interface that enables plugins, see <a href="../../../plugin_ref/plugman.html">Using Plugman to Manage Plugins</a>.
+For information on the low-level command-line interface that enables plugins, see Using Plugman to Manage Plugins.
 See Application Plugins for an overview.

 ## Create a Project